 The stab parts are also vacuum bagged sandwiched.
-The rudder and the elevator control surfaces are hinged with 4mmØ tubes, fitted through phenolic hinge bearing plates which are jig-installed during manufacture for perfect alignment.
+The rudder is hinged with a 2mmØ steel wire, and the elevator control surfaces are hinged with 4mmØ tubes, fitted through phenolic hinge bearing plates which are jig-installed during manufacture for perfect alignment.

 The rudder and elevator design allows for at least 50 degrees throw.
 For the Extra it is mandatory that the tail area is extraordinarily light weight, so the stab is designed for one powerful servo installed in each half.
 All the structural parts are preinstalled.
-The horizontal stabs are mounted with one 20mm aluminum tube and one 10mm carbon anti-rotation pin each.
+The horizontal stabs are mounted with one 20mm aluminum tube and one aluminium anti-rotation pin each.